KDCube ReAct Agent

 SOURCES POOL # citation/source inventory

-ANNOUNCE # uncached budget, plans, live events, workspace state
+ANNOUNCE # uncached live operating state for this round

 Creating and Running the ReAct Agent